xyver/disaster-clippy-public/README.md

 - "Show me guides on food preservation"
 - "How do I prepare for a wildfire?"

-The system searches 800+ documents from trusted sources and provides answers with links to the original content.
+The system searches thousands of documents from trusted sources and provides answers with links to the original content.

 ---